docker/labs/registry/part-1.md

 ...
 ```
 Storing data outside of the container means we can build a new version of the registry image and replace the old container with a new one using the same host mapping - so the new registry container has all the images stored by the previous container.

-This container is still limited though.
-The container is accessible externally using the host's IP address, but that's different from the container's IP address - so you need to use different tags and a different engine configuration for external clients.

 Using an insecure registry also isn't practical in multi-user scenarios.
 Effectively there's no security so anyone can push and pull images if they know the registry hostname.
 The registry server supports authentication, but only over a secure SSL connection.
 We'll run a secure version of the registry server in a container next.